 Remembering, Reminding & Risking

-It was a joy to welcome 80 men and women to The Hub Conference in January, all of them considering a call to ministry or already training for pastoral roles.
+It was a joy to welcome 80 men and women to The Hub Conference in January - all of them considering a call to ministry or already in training.
 Sam Anderson offers us his reflections on the 48 hours together.

 It’s not easy to get quality time to prayerfully think through big decisions, and if you’re married, carving out that time can feel even harder.